Skip to main content

 DESCRIPTION

-• Traveler's diarrhea (TD) is the most common medical condition experienced when travelers from more developed countries visit resource-limited countries.
+• Traveler's diarrhea (TD) is the most common affliction associated with travel.
+It is often experienced when travelers from more developed countries visit resource-limited countries.

 DIAGNOSIS